vivianskim20/climate-change/README.md

 Every file in this repository can be also found in my Google Drive (https://drive.google.com/drive/folders/1S5Ys2fv0L0xWvG6Gx8jBeZYuqU6_a8sj?usp=sharing).

 ### Storyboard
 This file has the overview of my project.
-It does not provide any programming details on how I came to certain conclusions, yet it shows the answers and analysis to my questions.
+It does not provide any programming details on how I came to certain conclusions.

 ### Notebook
 In this file, you will find the programming portion of the project.
 I used the language Python, specifically the Pandas library, to sort and clean the dataset I obtained from Harvard Dataverse.
 To visualize, I used the Bokeh package.
 I added comments to most steps I took, so you can easily follow how I got to my conclusions.